trapexit/mergerfs/README.md

 Any changes made at runtime are **not** persisted.
 If you wish for values to persist they must be included as options wherever you configure the mounting of mergerfs (/etc/fstab).

 ##### Keys #####

-Use `xattr -l /mount/point/.mergerfs` to see all supported keys.
+Use `xattr -l /mountpoint/.mergerfs` to see all supported keys.
 Some are informational and therefore readonly.

 ###### user.mergerfs.branches ######

 **NOTE:** formerly `user.mergerfs.srcmounts` but said key is still supported.

-Used to query or modify the list of source mounts.
+Used to query or modify the list of branches.
 When modifying there are several shortcuts to easy manipulation of the list.

 | Value        | Description |
 |--------------|-------------|